 What’s an Auditor Report?

 An audit report expresses an auditor’s opinion on a company’s financial performance and compliance with generally accepted accounting principles (GAAP).
-These principles set by the Financial Accounting Standings Board provide clarity on the auditing process so auditors can make their opinions objectively.
+These principles set by the Financial Accounting Standings Board provide clarity on the auditing process so that auditors can make their opinions objectively.